top of page

 Using the body and voice as living expressions of your inner self, this work acts as both a mirror and a release valve - helping process stored emotions, restore balance, and support personal integration.
 This is not clinical psychotherapy (I am not a licensed psychotherapist), but it can complement therapeutic journeys beautifully.
 If I believe you'd benefit from specialised support, I will gladly refer you to an appropriate professional.

 I also keep this space free from religious practices to ensure inclusivity and safety, particularly for those who have experienced religious trauma.
-However, if you express that you'd like to explore religious-based songs or texts, this is possible, especially in cases where this can help with cultural reconnection.
+However, if you'd like to explore religious-based songs or texts, this is always possible - especially where it supports cultural reconnection.

 Benefits for Wellbeing